-We are now the body of Christ - his hands and feet, eyes and mouth in the world.
+We are now the body of Christ - his hands, feet, eyes and mouth in the world.
 So it follows that if Jesus' calling was to do the things God does, so we too are to bless what God is doing.
 We are not God - but we carry God's presence and His call to do what He would do.
 To care for others, to serve the poor and vulnerable, to bless the world, to be bringers of life, carrying the presence of Christ wherever we are.
+And may God bless that call in our lives, this day and this week.